kenlowrie/smd/docs/section/setup-doc.md

 [terminal.wc_open(t="Running virtual environment for OBS Studio browser endpoints")] [sp]
-[E.num] TODO: need a better folder name
+[E.num] [TODO]need a better folder name.
+This seems like the Pipfile in pipenv is just for OBS.
+Why?
 $ cd pipenv
 pipenv install  - this will install what's referred to in Pipfile.lock pipenv shell ismd -nd -f clock.md -m endpoint hostgui [terminal.wc_close]

 If the code is not changing, you can also load it is a static local file in OBS.
-Describe that here...
+[TODO]Describe that here...
 [terminal(t="$ smdparse -nd -f clock.md")]

 [wrap_h.section(t="## inside OBS")]
+[TODO]This needs some sprucing up...

 Add a Browser to a scene
 Use localhost:8080/smd/clock/html/clock.html